COMET: Co-Optimization of a CNN Model using Efficient-Hardware OBC Techniques: Proposed Architecture

 \subsubsection{Hybrid LUT}

-Although the split LUT can reduce the computational challenges associated with parallel and shared LUTs, it still exhibits exponential dependence, which may be undesirable for larger values of $K$.
-To overcome this limitation, a hybrid LUT is proposed, as shown in Fig.~\ref{fig4}(d), which pairs consecutive weights and utilizes minimal logic resources for the generation of partial sums.
-The term \emph{hybrid} here refers to the transformation of large-scale parallelism into a smaller degree of parallelism, inspired by the serial-like pairing of weights.
-In this approach, adders and subtractors are used to compute the partial sums $\theta_{K-i+1} + \theta_{K-i}$ and $\theta_{K-i+1} - \theta_{K-i}$ for all $i \in \{1, 2, \dots, K-2\}$, and can be shared as they are independent of selection lines.
-The last pair of weights can be generated using either a conditional adder or an adder/subtractor, depending on the design requirements.
-In this case, a conditional adder is employed to minimize resource usage.
-As a result, each pair of weights requires only one adder or subtractor, resulting in a linear scaling of resource requirements, which is significantly more efficient compared to other techniques.
-Furthermore, the selection lines for the 2-to-1 multiplexers—used to select between $\theta_{K-i+1} + \theta_{K-i}$ and $\theta_{K-i+1} - \theta_{K-i}$—can be derived from the observation that the contents at the $0^{\textnormal{th}}$ and $3^{\textnormal{rd}}$ address locations are two’s complements of each other, as are the $1^{\textnormal{st}}$ and $2^{\textnormal{nd}}$, and similarly for the second half, as illustrated in Fig.~\ref{fig2}(a).
+Although the split LUT reduces computational challenges of parallel and shared LUTs, it still grows exponentially with $K$.
+To address this, a hybrid LUT is proposed shown in Fig.~\ref{fig4}(d), pairing consecutive weights and using minimal logic to generate partial sums.
+Here, hybrid refers to reducing large-scale parallelism via serial-like weight pairing.
+Adders and subtractors compute $\theta_{K-i+1} + \theta_{K-i}$ and $\theta_{K-i+1} - \theta_{K-i}$ for $i \in \{1, \dots, K-2\}$ and can be shared, while the last pair uses a conditional adder to minimize resources.
+Each weight pair requires only one adder or subtractor, yielding linear resource scaling.
+The selection lines for the 2-to-1 multiplexers to select between $\theta_{K-i+1} + \theta_{K-i}$ and $\theta_{K-i+1} - \theta_{K-i}$—can be derived from the observation that the contents at the $0^{\textnormal{th}}$ and $3^{\textnormal{rd}}$ address locations are two’s complements of each other, as are the $1^{\textnormal{st}}$ and $2^{\textnormal{nd}}$, and similarly for the second half, as illustrated in Fig.~\ref{fig2}(a).